 When patients leave the intensive care unit (ICU), their nutrition care often gets disrupted, which can slow their recovery.
-This review examines what happens during this transition period and offers practical strategies to keep patients properly nourished.
-The researchers looked at four real patient cases—including someone who received a lung transplant, patients recovering from trauma and neurological injuries, and a medical ICU patient—to show how better planning and communication about nutrition can prevent gaps in care.
-The key message: paying close attention to nutrition needs during ICU transitions helps patients recover faster and avoid complications.
+This review examines why these gaps happen and offers practical solutions.
+Researchers looked at real patient cases—including someone who received a lung transplant, trauma patients, and others—to show how better planning and communication about nutrition can help patients heal faster after critical illness.
+The key message: doctors and nurses need to actively reassess what patients need to eat and how to feed them as they transition out of the ICU to prevent setbacks in recovery.

 The Quick Take

-• What they studied: How nutrition care changes when patients move out of the ICU and what doctors can do to prevent problems with feeding and nutrient delivery during this transition.
+• What they studied: How nutrition care changes when patients move from the intensive care unit to regular hospital floors or home, and what strategies can prevent problems during this transition

-• Key finding: Patients often experience gaps in their nutrition support when leaving the ICU because their nutritional needs change and care plans aren’t updated in time.
-Proactive planning and reassessment can prevent these dangerous interruptions.
+• Key finding: Patients often experience interruptions in their nutrition support when leaving the ICU because doctors don’t always reassess their changing nutritional needs, which can delay recovery

-• What it means for you: If you or a loved one is transitioning out of the ICU, ask the medical team specifically about nutrition plans and feeding schedules.
-Make sure nutrition needs are reassessed and clearly communicated to the next care setting.
+• What it means for you: If you or a loved one is leaving the ICU, asking your medical team about nutrition planning and making sure feeding plans are clearly communicated to the next care setting may help prevent complications and speed recovery

 The Research Details